 Kia ora.
-If you are reading this you will probably have been affected by a brain injury – either that of someone in your family- whānau or a close friend.
-You will have already been through so much.
+If you are reading this you will probably have experienced a brain injury – either that of someone in your whānau or a close friend.
+You may have been spoken to about rehabilitation and coming to ABI.

-For the longer-term residential services and community services, you are welcome to contact the respective managers in Auckland or Wellington.
+For the longer-term residential disability services and ABI’s community services, you are welcome to contact the respective managers in Auckland or Wellington.
 Their contact details are here.